The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Minimal desiderata and stability under homogeneity

 \subsection{Characterization of admissible scalings for ReLU MLPs}

 In view of Prop.~\ref{prop:scale-invariance}, for homogeneous architectures, one can ignore (SP) since any GD dynamics is equivalent to a dynamics where (SP) holds at initialization.
-However, if the scale of the forward pass is left free, (FL) needs now to be adapted to a scale-free version, that is: \begin{enumerate} \item[(RFL)] \textbf{Relative feature learning}.
+However, if the scale of the forward pass is not normalized, (FL) needs now to be adapted to a scale-free version, as follows: \begin{enumerate} \item[(RFL)] \textbf{Relative feature learning}.
 It holds $\Vert \dot f_{L-1}\Vert_2/\Vert f_{L-1}\Vert_2 = \Theta(1)$. \end{enumerate}

 We are finally in position to gather all these insights and characterize all \emph{admissible} scalings for ReLU MLPs, i.e.~scalings that satisfy the minimal desiderata (RFL), (LD), (FS) and (BS) at initialization. \begin{theorem}[Minimal desiderata for MLPs] Consider a ReLU MLP with $6$ degrees of freedom: three initialization scales $\sigma_{1},\sigma_{\hid}, \sigma_L$ and three LRs $\eta_1,\eta_\hid, \eta_L$.
 Assume $\Vert b_L\Vert_{2}=\Vert g_0\Vert_\RMS=1$ and a linear loss for simplicity.
 Then the minimal desiderata (RFL), (LD), (FS) and (BS) hold at initialization in the limit $m\to \infty$ then $L\to \infty$ if and only if